reactjs/react.dev/content/docs/render-props.md

 ### Be careful when using Render Props with React.PureComponent {#be-careful-when-using-render-props-with-reactpurecomponent}

 Using a render prop can negate the advantage that comes from using [`React.PureComponent`](/docs/react-api.html#reactpurecomponent) if you create the function inside a `render` method.
-This is because the shallow prop comparison will always return `false` for new props, and each `render` in this case will generate a new value for the render prop.
+This is because the shallow prop comparison will always return `true` for new props, and each `render` in this case will generate a new value for the render prop.

 For example, continuing with our `<Mouse>` component from above, if `Mouse` were to extend `React.PureComponent` instead of `React.Component`, our example would look like this: